tot-ra/telepathy/README.md

 ## Definition
-A consumer-driven **telepathy test** between data **consumer** 📺 and **producer** 🎥 (services or libs) is a decentralized loose obligation, that for every unit test expectation in consumer, there will be a unit test in producer.
+A consumer-driven **telepathy test** between data **consumer** 📺 and **producer** 🎥 (services or libs) is a decentralized loose obligation, that for every recorded mock in consumer's unit test, there will be a unit test in producer.

 ### Why
 - Avoid breaking changes.
 Contract binds producer to what consumers expect.